mabehiro/gtp5g-driver-ocp/README.md

-# Installing GTP5G Driver on OCP 4.15
+# Installing GTP5G Driver with the Driver Toolkit on OCP 4.15
 To integrate [free5gc](https://free5gc.org/) with Openshift, the [gtp5g kernel driver](https://github.com/free5gc/gtp5g) must be loaded on the UPF worker node.
 Openshift offers the drivers toolkit, which includes all dependencies necessary for building the kernel module and installing it atop base images.
-The following steps outline the procedure using the Driver Tool Kit for OCP 4.15, which should also be compatible with version 4.14:
+The following steps outline the procedure using the Driver Toolkit for OCP 4.15, which should also be compatible with version 4.14:

 **Note**: Please refer to the [product documentation](https://docs.openshift.com/container-platform/4.15/hardware_enablement/psap-driver-toolkit.html) for detailed usage instructions.